Skip to main content

 Life in a Wheelchair

-For many people who can move and walk easily every day, thoughts about needing adequate space and accessibility options for others probably never crosses their minds.
+For many people who can move and walk easily daily, thoughts about needing adequate space and accessibility options for others probably never crossed their minds.

 Call Toll-Free (877) 688-2729